Shwetraj1/Web_dev_Basics/README.md

 CSS3
 JavaScript
 Usage:
-To use the calculator, simply input the numbers and operators, then press the equals button to get the result.
+To use the calculator, input the numbers and operators, then press the equals button to get the result.
 The clear button resets the input.

 ## 2. Portfolio
 ### Objective: